Close-up of an Olive Baboon (Papio anubis) with a "dog-faced" muzzle, highlighting its grey-green fur and intense gaze.

 The Mythological Connection

-Experience the Serengeti Wildlife
+Experience Serengeti Wildlife

 From the "dog-faced" baboons to the elusive leopards, the Serengeti is a land of living legends.